This article includes links which we may receive compensation for if you click, at no cost to you.

 During your exam, a physician’s assistant or nurse will take your blood pressure, draw some blood and/or collect a urine sample, check your weight and height, and so on.

 Insurance underwriters will use what they learn from your health exam to determine your overall health which helps them decide whether to approve your application.

 Your health — along with other factors such as your job, hobbies, and habits — will also determine how much you’ll pay in premiums.

 Understandably, people like to avoid this medical exam when possible.
 In fact, some people don’t even consider a policy if it requires a medical exam.

 This is usually a mistake, especially if you’re young and healthy and can qualify for rock-bottom life insurance rates that would stay the same for decades.
 Without the medical exam, you’ll pay a lot more for your coverage.

-No-exam insurance does make sense in some cases, though, especially if you have complex health issues or you need only a small amount of coverage for final expenses.
+Life insurance without an exam does make sense in some cases, though, especially if you have complex health issues or you need only a small amount of coverage for final expenses.

 AIG excels with these kinds of policies.

 The simplest of all no-exam policies are called guaranteed issue policies.
 You skip the exam, of course, but you also answer very few health-related questions.